Techtonica/curriculum/react-js/react-local-vite.md

   npm run dev
 ```

+When you initialize a new ReactJS project using Vite, several important files and directories are created for you.
+Here's a breakdown of the important files and what they're used for:

+1. index.html: This is the root HTML file of your application.
+Vite serves this file when you start the development server.
+It contains a div with the id "root", which is where your React application gets mounted.
+Please don't modify this file!.

+2. main.jsx: The entry point of your React application.
+This file typically imports the React and ReactDOM libraries and renders your main App component to the root div in index.html.

+3. App.jsx: The main App component.
+This is where you'd start building out your React components and adding features to your application.

+4. vite.config.js: This is the configuration file for Vite.
+While Vite works out of the box for many use-cases, you can customize its behavior by modifying this file.
+For example, you might add plugins or configure build paths.

+5. package.json: This file contains metadata about your project like its name, version, and dependencies.
+All the dependencies (libraries and packages) your project relies on are listed here.
+It also contains scripts that help in starting the development server, building the project, etc.

+6. .gitignore: This file lists all directories and files that should not be tracked by Git.
+By default, it will usually exclude node_modules/ and other files or directories that shouldn't be in version control.

 ### Common Mistakes & Misconceptions

 - Assuming Vite is only for Vue projects since it's created by the same developer.
 (Vite supports React, Vue, and more.)